bryanblott/NAP/README.md

+# NAP - Not Another Portal!
-# ESP32 Captive Portal with DNS and HTTP Server
+## ESP32 Captive Portal with DNS and HTTP Server

-This project creates a captive portal on an ESP32 device using MicroPython.
+NAP is a project that creates a captive portal on an ESP32 device using MicroPython.
 It sets up a Wi-Fi access point, a DNS server, and an HTTP server with optional TLS support.

-The project is designed to provide a user-friendly interface for configuring the device or for redirecting clients to a specific page when they connect to the Wi-Fi.
+NAP was born out of my personal frustration with many of the captive portal libraries that I have played with in the past, and the difficulty I have had while trying to implement other microcontroller functionality alonside them.
+It is designed in such a way that major functionality has been moved to classes that can easily be refactored, augmented, or replaced.
+Adding new classes without breaking existing functionality should be reliatively simple as well.

+Currently this project has been incompletely tested on ESP32 devices only.

+## Coming Soon:

+- A better default HTML interface
+- Functionality to join your ESP32 existing WiFi networks and turn off AP mode
+- GPIO examples, including a reset button
+- TLS/SSL/HTTPS examples and documentation
+- Moving more functionality to config.json

 ## Project Overview